How to Broil Steak

 How do I take my steak’s temperature?

 Use a digital meat thermometer to make your job easy.
-Nobody likes guessing when it comes to steak, and guessing incorrectly could lead to overcooked meat, which is the saddest!
+Nobody likes guessing when it comes to steak, and guessing incorrectly could lead to overcooked meat.

 Let the thermometer tell you what the temperature is, and then transfer the steak to a plate and cover if it’s within 5-10 degrees of your ideal temperature or pop it back into the broiler for a little more time if you want it more cooked through.